Soldev

 import anchorIdl from 'anchor-idl.json';

-Finally we can take these files and package them, along with the code that calls them, with our frontend bundle which the user would download and use.
+Finally we can take these files and package them, along with the code that calls them, with our frontend bundle which the user would download and use to interact with our real program on-chain.